Heartland Brewery and Chophouse

 Inside Scoop: Heartland Brewery and Chophouse

-Handcrafted beers, house-made sodas, and a hearty steakhouse menu packs them in to the Heartland Brewery and Chophouse in Times Square.
+Handcrafted beers and a hearty steakhouse menu packs them in to the Heartland Brewery and Chophouse in Times Square.
 A handsome, 12,000-square-foot space boasts Victorian touches and a large-scale mural in the style of Thomas Hart Benton.
 Lunch and dinner are served daily, and all cards are accepted.

 Heartland has consistently brewed New York’s freshest craft beers, including six classic brews and a wide range of seasonal ones.
 Brewers at Heartland assemble a variety of distinctly American ingredients to create their beer recipes.
 Heartland’s beers taste different than beers from Germany and Britain because they are made from indigenous ingredients such as Wisconsin malt, hops from Washington and Oregon, and American yeast.
 All beers are served at their freshest within one to two weeks of brewing.